Websoft9/plugin-myapps/docs/developer.md

 **Backend API**

 - apphub: this is for manage installed applications
 - cockpit: this is for running command at host machine

+related classes:

+- src/helpers/api_apphub/apiCore_axios.js (connect cockpit)
+- src/helpers/api_apphub/appHub.js

 ## Build and Test